-Activities : Birding, Child-Friendly, Culture, Diving, Hiking, Kayaking, Photography, Snorkeling, Dedicated Solo Cabins
+Activities : Birding, Child-Friendly, Culture, Diving, Hiking, Kayaking, Photography, Snorkeling, Dedicated Solo Cabins, Triple/Quad Cabins

 Begin your voyage with a view of one of the South Pacific’s most iconic images, the angular crags of Bora Bora’s Mount Otemanu.
-Explore the island’s interior by 4WD, for unparalleled views of the island’s turquoise lagoon, then snorkel, dive, kayak, and stand-up paddleboard from one of the motus on the outer reef.
-(B,L,D)
+Explore the island’s interior by 4WD, for unparalleled views of the island’s turquoise lagoon, then snorkel, dive (extra fee to dive), kayak, and stand up paddleboard from one of the motus on the outer reef.

-Encircled by a single fringing reef, and sharing a common lagoon, Raiatea and Taha’a are islands well worth exploring.
-One of the most important cultural sites in the Polynesian world, Marae Taputapuatea was a center for Polynesian seafarers and the location from which they set out for Rapa Nui (Easter Island), Hawaii and New Zealand.
-Spend the morning exploring this site on Raiatea, then refresh yourself with a swim in warm turquoise seas.
+Encircled by a single fringing reef, and sharing a common lagoon, Ra'iatea and Taha’a are islands well worth exploring.
+One of the most important cultural sites in the Polynesian world, Marae Taputapuatea was a center for Polynesian seafarers and the location from which they set out for Rapa Nui (Easter Island), Hawaii, and New Zealand.
 Watch from on deck as the captain navigates lagoon channels en route to Taha’a, then go ashore for a visit to a small, family-run vanilla plantation.
-(B,L,D)

 One of Polynesia’s best-kept secrets, Huahine is well off the beaten path.
 Once the home of Tahitian royalty, Huahine maintains the highest density of ancient marae in French Polynesia.
 Visit these sites with cultural experts and archaeologists who bring them to life.
-Venture into the lush interior of the island on a bicycle, then explore the verdant shoreline by kayak, stand-up paddleboard or Zodiac.
+Explore the verdant shoreline by kayak, stand up paddleboard or Zodiac.
 Finish the day with a swim in the island’s crystal-clear lagoon.
-(B,L,D)

-Spend two days exploring some of the nearly 80 islands and atolls in the Tuamotu Archipelago.
+Spend two days exploring some of the nearly 80 islands and atolls in the “Dangerous Archipelago.”
 Fakarava is one of the largest atolls in French Polynesia and part of a UNESCO Biosphere Reserve.
-Snorkel the protected reefs or ride the current into the lagoon on a world famous drift dive.
+Snorkel the protected reefs or ride the current into the lagoon on a world famous drift dive (extra fee to dive).
 An uplifted coral atoll, the island of Makatea is one of the most unique landforms in the Pacific.
-Spend the day exploring limestone caves and grottos with your expedition team and local guides, or search for endemic fruit doves and seabirds, then snorkel and dive among clouds of colorful fish on the nearby reef.
+Spend the day exploring limestone caves and grottos with your expedition team and local guides, or search for endemic fruit doves and myriad seabirds.

 The atoll of Rangiroa is a ring of slender islands known for some of the best diving and snorkeling in French Polynesia.
 The turquoise lagoon at its center is the second-largest in the world.
 The ship passes between the islets to anchor inside the lagoon near the village of Tiputa, where local musicians greet you.
-Visit the village, and kayak, snorkel, and scuba dive in the rich waters here, home to large schools of pelagic fish, manta rays, dolphins, and sea turtles.
-(B,L,D)
+Visit the village, and then have a chance to kayak, snorkel, and scuba dive (extra fee to dive) in the rich waters which are home to large schools of pelagic fish, manta rays, dolphins, and sea turtles.

-Disembark this morning and take a short flight back to Papeete, where you’ll connect to your international overnight flight home.
-(B, L)
+Disembark this morning and take a short flight back to Papeete (extra fee), where you’ll connect to your international overnight flight home.